Jahalya Kahi Chooka

 संपता पूजा स्वरांची हात तू देशील कादाटुनी काळोख येता तू घरी नेशील कापूर्णतेसाठीच या मी सर्व काही साहिलेतू दिलेले गीत माझे आवडीने गायिलेजाहल्या काही चुका

-When my worship through my music concludes can I count on your hand?
-Will you escort me home when the darkness overwhelms?This ultimate experience of fulfillment was the only hope for which I weathered all hardships all my life.
-I sang your song lovingly, even though imperfectly (with the hope of going back home with you someday).
+When my worship through my music concludes, can I count on your hand?
+Will you escort me home when the darkness overwhelms?This ultimate experience of fulfillment was the only hope with which I weathered all hardships all my life.
+I went on singing your song fondly, even though wrought with faults(with the hope of going back home with you someday).

 Padgaonkar’s poem is acknowledging that dark nights of despair are to be anticipated.
 Even in those times if we hold on to hope and continue to remain focused on our task at hand we may be surprised to enjoy the beauty of millions of stars in the midst of the darkness.
-Temptations( call from dark clouds) are to be watched with alertness as we keep marching on.
+Temptations of all kinds ( symbolically described as the call from dark clouds) are to be watched with alertness as we keep marching on.

-We are human and it is natural to experience a wide range of emotions through our lives.
+We are human and it is natural to experience a wide array of emotions through our lives.
 Rather than let these emotions distract and pull us in different directions, acknowledging them at every stage and offering them in our service of God without losing the focus on our work will keep the integrity of head and heart.

 It is a beautiful poetic expression of the essence of bhakti yoga and karma yoga that the Bhagwad Gita tries to teach.